snarkhunter/oofcanvas/README.md

    }
    ```

-   The bounding box stored in the implementation needs to be updated,
+   The bounding box stored in the implementation is updated, and
-   and `modified()` to indicate that the rectangle will need to be
+   `modified()` is called to indicate that the rectangle will need to
-   re-rendered.
+   be re-rendered.

    A `CanvasItem` that isn't used in a rubberband doesn't need to have
    an `update` method.